indeedeng/iwf/README.md

 Though iWF can be used for a very wide range of use case even just CRUD, iWF is NOT for everything.
 It is not suitable for use cases like:

 * High performance transaction( e.g. within 10ms)
-* High throughput for a single object(like a single record in database) for hot partition issue
+* High frequent writes on a single workflow execution(like a single record in database) for hot partition issue
+  * High frequent reads on a single workflow execution is okay if using memo for data attributes
 * Join operation across different workflows
 * Transaction for operation across multiple workflows